 When Tuesday afternoon comes around in the months of June through October, it’s the farmers’ turn to set up tables on the roadside area of the park to sell their wares.

-Hitting the road is also the way to find wine, cider, craft beer and cheese tastings; fresh produce, farm meats and other products at roadside honour stands; and unexpected treasures like KiZmit Galeria and Café and breads from Salt Spring Bread Co., both located on the way to Ruckle Park.
+Hitting the road is also the way to find wine, cider, craft beer and cheese tastings; fresh produce, farm meats and other products at roadside honour stands; and unexpected treasures like KiZmit Galeria and Café and breads from Salt Spring Bread Co., both located deep on the way to Ruckle Park.
 While in the south end, a stop at the village of Fulford is a must, especially in between arrival and departure times of ferries.

-Most public beach access points are clearly marked.
-Often these open onto unexpected vistas, nestled between quiet residential areas.
+Visitors who want to get out and enjoy Salt Spring’s natural beauty have many places to explore.
+The island is home to seven notable peaks and dozens of walking and hiking trails.
+The island’s Parks and Recreation Commission has been striving to improve hiking trails and install better signage — many trailheads now feature photo route maps.
+Beach access points have also been more clearly marked.
+More often than not these open onto unexpected vistas, nestled between quiet residential areas.
 Try the beach at the end of Baker Road, not far from Ganges, or at the island’s far north at Southey Point.
-Vesuvius Beach has the warmest ocean water for swimming, and while it’s chillier at Beddis Beach on the island’s east side, the sandy beach and scenery make it an ideal picnic spot.
+Vesuvius Beach has the warmest ocean water, and while it’s chillier at Beddis Beach on the island’s east side, the sandy beach and scenery makes it an ideal picnic spot.

 Later in 2016, look for a brand new trail map, which will be available at the Visitor Information Centre, and make plans to attend the first Salt Spring Walking Festival this fall.

 Salt Spring’s bus service also continues to grow, with a route serving Ruckle Provincial Park and campground during the summer months and added service between ferry terminals and Ganges.